reallyfancy/make-play-code-unity-and-cake/session-2/README.md

 ### Making our own components

 Unity contains lots of pre-made components for common tasks such as playing a sound or displaying graphics.
-We can build simple things with these pre-made components, but to customise our game we must create our own components.
-We do this by writing **_code_** in a **_[script](http://docs.unity3d.com/Manual/CreatingAndUsingScripts.html)_**.
-The code we write in our script tells Unity how the component will work.
+We can build  things with these pre-made components, but to customise our game we must create our own components.
+We do this by writing **_code_** in a **_[script](http://docs.unity3d.com/Manual/CreatingAndUsingScripts.html)_** file.
+The code in our script file tells Unity how the component will work.

 ## Writing code

 We write code for Unity using a language called C# (pronounced **see sharp**).
 We write our code in a separate program called a **_text editor_** and save our code in a script file.
-When we return to Unity, we can use the script file in our Unity project.
+We can then use the script file in Unity.

 ### C# basics